Two Week Keto Reset – Restarting Keto After a Break

 Unfortunately, while I successfully lost weight with both my first keto reset and this one, I haven’t kept the weight off.

-I’m working on a post about what happened.
+You can read about why I stopped losing weight for four months if you want.
 Spoiler alert: There was a virus situation and some grocery shenanigans, so I took a break from low carb.
-I’ll link that post here when it’s finished.

 If you’re considering restarting keto after a break I hope the information I shared here will be useful to you.